 - Gloria Steinem, writer, lecturer, political activist, and feminist organizer.

-- Dr. Sally Roesch Wagner, Executive Director of the Matilda Jocelyn Gage Foundation.
+- Dr. Sally Roesch Wagner, Executive Director of the Matilda Joslyn Gage Foundation.

 - Jeanne Shenandoah, Onondaga Nation Eel Clan Traditional Medicine Keeper.